-Sitecore maintains that this will be the easiest upgrade ever, and those of us with experience upgrading Sitecore since before the 6.x days, will vouch for the truth of that statement.
-Sitecore has been working hard to make what was once a very painful process much simpler, beginning with the 8.0 release and the introduction of the Express Migration Tool.
+Sitecore maintains that this will be the easiest upgrade ever, and those of us with experience upgrading Sitecore since before the 6.x days can vouch for the truth of that statement.
+Beginning with the 8.0 release and the introduction of the Express Migration Tool.
+Sitecore has been working hard to make what was once a very painful process much simpler.

 That being said, your Sitecore solution may not be ready to take advantage of this simplified upgrade process.
 There are also additional environment- and code-specific issues to consider before embarking on your upgrade.
 First, take stock of your solution and environment to ensure they are ready for the jump.
 If you find yourself with a solution that hasn’t kept pace with the rapid changes in best practices and Sitecore recommendations, you may need to spend some time catching up.

 Here are eight key issues to consider thoroughly, so you can make your Sitecore 9 upgrade as easy and efficient as possible — and get those exciting new features into the hands of your team ASAP.

 1. Changes to Supported Database Platforms

 Are you actively collecting and using xDB data for analytics and personalization?
 Does your Sitecore solution currently use Microsoft SQL Server 2014 or older?
 If so, you should be aware of database platform support changes in Sitecore 9.

 Even though support for MongoDB storage of xDB data was re-introduced in Sitecore 9.0.2, now is a good time to evaluate whether you’d like to move your data to a Microsoft solution like SQL Server .
 However, you’ll want to evaluate the budget implications of the change prior to pulling the trigger as there are several variables to consider, including the cost of the MSSQL license, which may make moving away from MongoDB more expensive or more affordable.